Interconnection and the Convergence of Wisdoms

 I don’t know how to wean Christianity off the ideology of isolation.
 But I think Solnit is right that caregiving—we could also call it reciprocity—based on a profound sense of kinship, this is and always has been the right direction.
 Christians do have a long tradition of on-the-ground service and caregiving.
 We distort neighborly service in a million ways, but in our best moments we faithfully follow the model of the Savior.
 In doing so, we live out that principle of kinship and connection.

-The challenge for us in this point in history, as MLK commented, is “to lift the love ethic of Jesus above mere interaction between individuals to a powerful and effective social force on a large scale.”
+The challenge for us at this point in history, as MLK commented, is “to lift the love ethic of Jesus above mere interaction between individuals to a powerful and effective social force on a large scale.”
 MLK thought Gandhi was the first person to do this.[4]
 I wonder what he would say today?

 Could it be that large-scale living out of the love ethic is now our communal challenge, across religions, science, political and economic theory, ecology, urban planning, business, and every aspect of human endeavor?
-Will Christians help this fragile planet, its hapless human inhabitants, all of its abundant life perceive our interconnectedness and shape our lives and our social systems upon it?
+Will Christians help this fragile planet, its hapless human inhabitants, all of its abundant life by perceiving our interconnectedness and shaping our lives and our social systems upon it?
 Or will we resist what Julian of Norwich perceived, long before anyone saw photos of this planet, when she held in her hand a hazelnut-sized ball and understood that all things have being only by the love of God?

 [1] The Wikipedia article on the photo cites the sources for these quotations.